aws-samples/swift-ecs-workshop/README.md

 	*	Cluster: You can find the cluster name in CloudFormation, Resources tab (ECSCluster).
 	*	Service name: `swift-on-ecs-service`
 	*  Number of tasks : 1
-	* You can leave the rest as-is.
+	* You can leave the rest as-is and hit the Create Service button.

 **LAB 1 COMPLETE**